clauBv23/ethernaut-solutions/README.md

 ## Requirements

 ## Documentation
-The only requirement is Foundry, take a look at [the official documentation](https://book.getfoundry.sh/) in case don't know how it works
+The only requirement is Foundry, take a look at [the official documentation](https://book.getfoundry.sh/) in case don't know how it works.

 ## How to use